Listening carefully to your customers and prospects helps you close more deals and achieve sales success.

 Here’s how top sales professionals react to strong verbal and non-verbal buying signals.

+“The more information there is to look at, the less like a person is to read anything.
 To be effective, think about what your prospect needs next.
 Just next.
 Don't think about everything they'll need to know eventually -- or everything that you want them to know about.”
 Jill Konrath

 • They respond quickly to your communication?
 Again, don’t be tempted to overload your comms for the sake of a quicker sale.